Ria424/developers-animatesdk-docs/Frame_object/Frame10.md

 #### Usage

-*frame.hasCustomEase*
+frame.hasCustomEase

 #### Description

-Property; a Boolean value.
-If true, the frame gets its ease information from the custom ease curve.
+Property; `boolean`; If true, the frame gets its ease information from the custom ease curve.
 If false, the frame gets its ease information from the ease value.

 #### Example